-42. PLAINTIFF brings the First through Seventh Causes of Action as a class action pursuant to California Code of Civil Procedure § 382 on behalf of all of DEFENDANTS' current and former non-exempt California employees ("CALIFORNIA CLASS") between April 6, 2016 and a date determined

-- 43. PLAINTIFF and the other CALIFORNIA CLASS members have uniformly been deprived of wages and penalties from unpaid wages earned and due, including but not limited to unpaid minimum wages, unpaid overtime compensation, unpaid meal and rest period premiums, illegal meal and rest period policies, failure to separately compensate rest periods, failure to separately compensate for all non-productive time, failure to provide accurate itemized wage statements, failure to maintain required records, and interest, statutory and civil penalties, attorney's fees, costs, and expenses. - 44.
-The members of the class are so numerous that joinder of all class members is impractical. - 45.
+- 38. PLAINTIFF brings the First through Seventh Causes of Action as a class action pursuant to California Code of Civil Procedure § 382 on behalf of all of DEFENDANTS' current and former non-exempt California employees ("CALIFORNIA CLASS") between April 6, 2016 and a date determined by the Court ("CLASS PERIOD"). - 39.
+PLAINTIFF and the other CALIFORNIA CLASS members have uniformly been deprived of wages and penalties from unpaid wages earned and due, including but not limited to unpaid minimum wages, unpaid overtime compensation, unpaid meal and rest period premiums, illegal meal and rest period policies, failure to separately compensate rest periods, failure to separately compensate for all non-productive time, failure to provide accurate itemized wage statements, failure to maintain required records, and interest, statutory and civil penalties, attorney's fees, costs, and expenses.

+- 40. The members of the class are so numerous that joinder of all class members is impractical. - 41.
 Common questions of law and fact regarding DEFENDANTS' conduct, including but not limited to, the off-the-clock work, unpaid meal and rest period premiums, failure to accurately calculate the regular rate of pay for overtime compensation, failure to accurate calculate the regular rate of compensation for missed meal and rest period premiums, failing to provide legally compliant meal and rest periods, failure to provide accurate itemized wage statements accurate, and failure ensure they are paid at least minimum wage and overtime, exist as to all members of the class and predominate over any questions affecting solely any individual members of the class.
-Among the questions of law and fact common to the class are: - Whether DEFENDANTS maintained legally complaint meal period policies and practices; - Whether DEFENDANTS maintained legally compliant rest period policies and practices; - Whether DEFENDANTS failed to pay PLAINTIFF and the c.
+Among the questions of law and fact common to the class are: - Whether DEFENDANTS maintained legally complaint meal period policies and practices; - Whether DEFENDANTS maintained legally compliant rest period b. policies and practices; - Whether DEFENDANTS failed to pay PLAINTIFF and the c.
 CALIFORNIA CLASS members accurate premium payments for missed meal and rest periods; - d.
-Whether DEFENDANTS failed to pay PLAINTIFF and the CALIFORNIA CLASS members accurate overtime wages. - Whether DEFENDANTS failed to pay PLAINTIFF and the CALIFORNIA CLASS members at least minimum wage for all hours worked.

-f.
-Whether DEFENDANTS issued legally compliant wage statements
+Whether DEFENDANTS failed to pay PLAINTIFF and the CALIFORNIA CLASS members accurate overtime wages. - Whether DEFENDANTS failed to pay PLAINTIFF and the e.
+CALIFORNIA CLASS members at least minimum wage for all hours worked. - f.
+Whether DEFENDANTS issued legally compliant wage statements; - Whether DEFENDANTS committed an act of unfair competition by g. systematically failing to record and pay PLAINTIFF and the other members of the CALIFORNIA CLASS for all time worked: - h.
+Whether DEFENDANTS committed an act of unfair competition by systematically failing to record all meal and rest breaks missed by PLAINTIFF and other CALIFORNIA CLASS members, even though DEFENDANTS enjoyed the benefit of this work, required employees to perform this work and permits or suffers to permit this work;